Richard Gere: Career

 Gere was named People magazine's "Sexiest Man Alive" in 1999.
-Not long thereafter, all in the same year, he appeared in the hit films The Mothman Prophecies (2002), Unfaithful (2002) and the Academy Award-winning musical film adaptation Chicago (2002), for which he won his first Golden Globe Award.
-Gere's ballroom dancing drama Shall We Dance?
+Not long thereafter, all in the same year, he appeared in the hit films The Mothman Prophecies (2002), Unfaithful (2002), and the Academy Award-winning musical film adaptation Chicago (2002), for which Gere won his first Golden Globe Award.
+His ballroom dancing drama Shall We Dance?
 (2004) was also a solid performer that grossed $170 million worldwide.
 His next film, the book-to-screen adaptation Bee Season (2005), was a commercial failure.
 Gere went on to co-star with Jesse Eisenberg and Terrence Howard in The Hunting Party (2007), a thriller in which he played a journalist in Bosnia.
 He next appeared with Christian Bale, Heath Ledger and Cate Blanchett in Todd Haynes' semi-biographical film about Bob Dylan, I'm Not There (2007); Gere was one of six actors to portray a variation of Dylan.
 He co-starred with Diane Lane in the romantic drama Nights in Rodanthe (2008).
 The film was widely panned by critics (making #74 on The Times Worst Films of 2008 list), but grossed over $84 million worldwide.
 The film is his most recent to have been produced entirely by a major film studio.

-Gere has expressed a belief that his politics regarding China, an important financial resource for major Hollywood studios, have made him unwelcome within Hollywood.
-He embraced his apparent exile from Hollywood and instead appeared in independent films that garnered some of the best reviews of his career.
-He was notably singled out for portraying businessman Robert Miller in Arbitrage (2012), earning his fourth Golden Globe Award nomination.
+Gere has said his politics regarding China, an important financial resource for major Hollywood studios, have made him unwelcome within Hollywood.
+Gere embraced his apparent exile from Hollywood and instead appeared in independent films that garnered some of the best reviews of his career.
+Gere was notably singled out for portraying businessman Robert Miller in Arbitrage (2012), earning his fourth Golden Globe Award nomination.
 Among many positive reviews, Peter Travers of Rolling Stone cited Gere's performance as "too good to ignore" and "an implosive tour de force".
-Lou Lumenick of the New York Post further wrote that he "gives the best performance of his career".
 Also in 2012, he received the Golden Starfish Award for Lifetime Achievement from the Hamptons International Film Festival and the Career Achievement Award from the Hollywood Film Awards.
-He had earlier received an award from the 34th Cairo International Film Festival in December 2010.
+Gere had earlier received an award from the 34th Cairo International Film Festival in December 2010.

-Gere made a notable departure from his traditional screen persona with Joseph Cedar's political drama Norman: The Moderate Rise and Tragic Fall of a New York Fixer (2016).
-The film saw him portray Norman Oppenheimer, a small-time Jewish fixer.
+Gere made a notable departure from his traditional screen persona with Joseph Cedar's political drama Norman (2016).
+The film saw Gere portray Norman Oppenheimer, a small-time Jewish fixer.
 Gere himself described the character as an embodiment of the "sides of us we know are annoying and needy".
 His portrayal of Oppenheimer was called "consistently, completely fascinating" by RogerEbert.com and was singled out as a worthy Academy Award contender by Variety.